Breastfeeding while traveling for work

-Being a working-pumping mom is a challenge.
-Throw travel in the mix and suddenly there are a lot of balls in the air.
+Being a working parent is a challenge — throw travel in the mix, and suddenly there are a lot of balls in the air.
 Get a few tips for the trade from Ashley Logan, CEO of Yakkety Yak and mama to two small kiddos.

 In my line of work, hopping on an airplane a few times a year is just part of the job.
 It’s nice to get away for a night here and there.
-But with a new baby, and a short maternity leave, a five-day trip to San Francisco was looming on the horizon and, frankly, I was freaking out.
+But with a new baby, a short maternity leave, and a five-day trip to San Francisco looming on the horizon — frankly, I was freaking out.
 All sorts of elements of the journey gave me anxiety, from storing and transporting breast milk, to pumping in between meetings and keeping up my supply, not to mention missing my baby.
-As an exclusively breastfeeding mother, I knew I had to build up a stash that would last the duration of my trip, and also manage five days of pumping on the road.
+As an exclusively breastfeeding mother, I knew breastfeeding is a full-time job in itself, and that pumping while traveling for work would require a little extra thought and intentionality.
+I had to build up a stash that would last the duration of my trip, and also manage five days of pumping on the road.
 Here’s what I learned:

 2. Bring a great pump and backup accessories.

 For moms who have to travel for work, the Spectra S1 Double Electric Breast Pump is absolutely the way to go.
 Not only is it strong, it charges like an iPhone, so it doesn’t require a battery.
-For pumping on the go (aka: airplane bathrooms), this is a huge help.
+For pumping on the go (aka airplane bathrooms), this is a huge help.
 Battery-operated pumps are great, but I’ve found that they aren’t quite strong enough.
 This is not the case with the S1.
-I got my pump through The Lactation Network, shipped to my door as soon as my insurance coverage was approved.
-I only had to pay a small upgrade fee to get the portable version, and it was worth every penny.
-Also, bringing backup parts like extra storage bags, valves and tubing is vital just in case something goes awry.
+Also, bringing backup parts like extra storage bags, valves, and tubing is vital just in case something goes awry.

 3. Lean on resources.